 - Massage Therapists

 - Social and Social Service Workers

 Cost of Incorporating a Professional Corporation- $780.00 + HST and Disbursements

-Our professional fee for a professional corporation, our fee is $780.00 + HST and Disbursements.
+Our professional fee for a professional corporation is $780.00 + HST and Disbursements.
 Disbursements are expenses that we incur on your behalf, such as an incorporation filing fee.
-At the time of writing this articles the disbursements are estimated to be $450.29 (inclusive of HST).
+At the time of writing this article the disbursements are estimated to be $450.29 (inclusive of HST).
 Our services include everything you need to properly set up your corporation, including:

 - Digital Minute Book

 - All necessary Director & Shareholder Resolutions